TMURS/Google-Earth-Engine/README.md

-# Taipei Medical University Remote Sensing Data Center
+# Taipei Medical University Remote Sensing Data Center (TMU-RSDC)
-Google Earth Engine combines a multi-petabyte catalog of satellite imagery and geospatial datasets with planetary-scale analysis capabilities.
-Scientists, researchers, and developers use Earth Engine to detect changes, map trends, and quantify differences on the Earth's surface.
-Earth Engine is now available for commercial use, and remains free for academic and research use.
+TMU-RSDC provides python scripts to generate multiple environemtnal parameters dervied from different satellite remote sensing images on Goolge Earth Engine.
+At curent stage, land surface temperature, NDVI, and NDWI can be derived from MODIS, Landsat, or Sentinel-2.
+Precipitation is from Climate Hazards Group InfraRed Precipitation with Station (CHIRPS).
+Global land cover/use at 2020 is acquired from WorldCover project.
+More detail information can be found on the GEE Data Catalog. https://developers.google.com/earth-engine/datasets/